jtweller/authAccess/README.md

 ## Frontend

-The frontend of this application is built using React.js.
+The frontend of this application is built using React.js and styled using Tailwind CSS.
 It provides a user interface for signing up, logging in, and accessing user-related functionalities.
 Here's a breakdown of the frontend code:

 ### Components